prishabhatia46/eSim-KiCad-Plugin/pcb_linter_da_clustering/README.md

 ## 🤝 Acknowledgements

-This project was developed during the **FOSSEE IIT Bombay eSim Summer Fellowship**.
+This project was developed during the **FOSSEE IIT Bombay eSim Semester Long Internship**.

 Special thanks to: